-As discussed above, this Company's two active lines of business were disposed of during 2008.
+As discussed above, this Company disposed of its two active lines of business during 2008.
 In 2009, we commenced restructuring this company, but did not conduct any active operations.
-As a result, we did not generate any revenues, nor did we incur any costs related to revenues during the first quarter of 2009.
+As a result, we generated limited revenues in the first six month period of 2009 and no revenues during the comparable period in 2010.

-Having developed a new business plan, during the fiscal quarter ended March 31, 2010, this company continued to position itself to implement the new business plan of developing and marketing nutraceutical products in the field of oxidative stress reduction, with a focus on products that include L-Ergothioneine ("ERGO") as a component.
-During the first fiscal quarter of 2010, we hired the officers necessary to support our new operations, restructured our Board of Directors, restructured and recapitalized portions of our balance sheet, and initiated research and development activities related to a dietary supplement containing ERGO that we intend to commercially release later in 2010.
-However, during the quarter ended March 31, 2010 we did not sell any of our proposed products, generate any revenues, or incur any revenue related costs.
+Having developed a new business plan, during the fiscal quarter ended June 30, 2010 we continued to position ourselves to implement the new business plan of developing and marketing nutraceutical products in the field of oxidative stress reduction, with a focus on products that include L-Ergothioneine ("ERGO") as a component.
+During the first fiscal quarter of 2010, we hired the officers necessary to support our new operations, restructured our Board of Directors, restructured and recapitalized portions of our balance sheet, and initiated research and development activities related to a dietary supplement containing ERGO that we intend to commercially release later in third quarter 2010.
+However, during the six months ended June 30, 2010 we did not sell any of our proposed products, generate any revenues, or incur any revenue-related costs.